Who We Work With

 ICHIRF is part of an international, multi-sport study into concussion and its long-term effects.

-It is a collaborative project with existing and on-going research in Australia, Switzerland and the USA.
 Through impartial, objective analysis of a significant pool of data, ICHIRF will work together with its international partners to establish whether there is any correlation between repeated concussion and long-term damage or degenerative conditions that effect the brain.

 Richard Dunwoody